akio-tomiya/Gaugefields.jl/README.md

 ```
 ----------------------------------------------
-Structure of scalar neural networks
+Structure of the actions for Gaugefields
 num. of terms: 1
 -------------------------------
       1-st term: